 There are plenty of great customer relationship management programs that give customer service reps the ability to log in a problem, question, complaint, comment, etc. so that the next person doesn’t have to ask the customer to repeat the story.
 There are also programs that have security features to protect against fraud.
 Some programs use voice print technology to match the customer’s voice to their account.

 It’s inconvenient for the customer to have to repeat their story, and it only makes him more frustrated, if not angry.
-And as mentioned, it is a waste time for the support representative to have to listen to a story that’s already been told.
+And as mentioned, it is a waste of time for the support representative to have to listen to a story that’s already been told.
 If time is money, and it is, then that wasted time over a number of calls, can add up to a big number.

 So stop wasting both your and your customer’s time.
 It will save you money and give your customer a better experience.
 That’s a winning combination!